semantic-release-action/rust/README.md

 The shell command used to provide confidence in the proposed changes.
 Defaults to `cargo test`, but you can override this to `cargo check` or anything else.

+#### enable-semantic-release-git

+Runtime option controlling the use of [@semantic-release/git].
+Set to `false` to prevent semantic-release from pushing artifacts to your repository.
+This may be required with certain repository settings, for example when requiring signed commits.

 ## Release binary